Noxcrew/noxesium/README.md

 - New feature: Performance improvements to rendering colored custom models (+~5 fps)
 - New feature: Performance improvements to rendering all custom models (+~15 fps)
 - Player heads now support showing any skin texture instead of requiring a player uuid.
 This fixes issues with showing the skins of disguised players.
-- Removed model culling improvements as they are obsolete in 1.20

 TODOs:
 - Add a system to determine when a server is running an outdated protocol version